Pakistani Taliban overpower guards, seize police center

 The brazen action reflected the government’s inability to exercise control over the remote region along the border with Afghanistan.
 The Pakistani Taliban are a separate group but also allied with the Afghan Taliban, who seized power in the neighboring country last year as U.S. and NATO troops were in the final stages of their pullout from Afghanistan.

-Few other details have emerged about the incident, which started late on Sunday — apparently while police were interrogating the Taliban detainees, according to Mohammad Ali Saif, a spokesman for the provincial government.
+Few other details emerged about the takeover, which apparently happened while police were interrogating the Taliban detainees, according to Mohammad Ali Saif, a spokesman for the provincial government.

 Saif said the place was surrounded and that officials were trying to negotiate with the hostage-takers.
 He said an operation was underway but did not elaborate.